 The default range of the map will define the amplitude of the various relative camera sliders as well as the amplitude of motion when you drag the main view.

 Select an ArtMatic file to be used for the current terrain.
 The surface mode will be set to ArtMatic Surface unless already set to ArtMatic Surface or Animation.
-The ArtMatic sytem that defines the terrain should be a 2D (2 inputs) in 1 output (terrain elevation) tree or a 2D (2 inputs) 4 outputs tree with the output as RGBA (RGB color + elevation).
+The ArtMatic sytem that defines the terrain should be a 2D (2 inputs) tree with 1 output (terrain elevation) or 4 outputs RGBA (RGB color + elevation).

 Opens the current ArtMatic terrain in ArtMatic designer for further editing.
 In combination mode "edit" will invoque the Combination mode dialog.